yarox/d4d-visor/README.rst

 ========
 .. image:: thumbnail.png

 Visor for the `D4D challenge`__ data over the Ivory Coast.
-We used Python_ for preprocessing the data and D3.js_ for the displaying.
+We used Python_ for crunching the data and D3.js_ for the displaying.

 Choropleth
 =========